Energy policy of the European Union: SET Plan

+The Seventh Framework Programme research program that run until 2013 only reserved a moderate amount of funding for energy research, although energy did emerge as one of the key issues of the European Union.
+A large part of FP7 energy funding was devoted to fusion research, a technology that will not be able to help meet European climate and energy objectives until beyond 2050.
+The European Commission tried to redress this shortfall with the SET plan.

+The SET plan initiatives included a European Wind Initiative, the Solar Europe Initiative, the Bioenergy Europe Initiative, the European electricity grid initiative and an initiative for sustainable nuclear fission.
+The budget for the SET plan is estimated at €71.5 billion.
+The IEA raised its concern that demand-side technologies do not feature at all in the six priority areas of the SET Plan.

 Public opinion

 In a poll carried out for the European Commission in October and November 2005, 47% of the citizens questioned in the 27 countries of the EU (including the 2 states that joined in 2007) were in favour of taking decisions on key energy policy issues at a European level.
 37% favoured national decisions and 8% that they be tackled locally.

 A similar survey of 29,220 people in March and May 2006 indicated that the balance had changed in favour of national decisions in these areas (42% in favour), with 39% backing EU policy making and 12% preferring local decisions.
 There was significant national variation with this, with 55% in favour of European level decision making in the Netherlands, but only 15% in Finland.

 A comprehensive public opinion survey was performed in May and June 2006.
 The authors propose following conclusions: